 Since the pressure (P) is constant in this process, the volume of the system changes.
 The work (W) done can be calculated as W = P (Vfinal - Vinitial).

 If ΔV is positive (expansion), the work done is positive.
 For negative ΔV (contraction), the work done is negative.

 The volume remains constant in an isochoric process.
 Therefore, the system does not do any work (since ΔV = 0, PΔV or W is also zero).
-Such a process in which there is no change in volume can be achieved by placing a thermodynamic system in a closed container which neither contracts nor expands.
-Thus, from the first law of thermodynamics (Q = ΔU + W), change in internal energy becomes equal to the heat transferred (ΔU = Q) for an isochoric process.
+Such a process in which there is no change in volume can be achieved by placing a Thermodynamic system in a closed container that neither contracts nor expands.
+Thus, from the first law of Thermodynamics (Q = ΔU + W), the change in internal energy becomes equal to the heat transferred (ΔU = Q) for an isochoric process.

 The temperature of the system remains constant in an isothermal process.
 We know,

 W = \[\int\] PdV